Selecting Your First Math Course

 The first math course a student takes depends on his or her background.
 In most cases, it will be MATH 105 (Calculus I), 106 (Calculus II), 205 (Linear Algebra), or 206 (Multivariable Calculus).
 Here are some common situations:

-- If you have AP, IB, or A-level credit for just MATH 105 (Calculus I), sign up for MATH 106 (Calculus II).
+- If you have AP, IB, or A-level credit for just MATH 105 (Calculus I), sign up for MATH 106 (Calculus II) or beyond.

 - If you also have AP, IB, or A-level credit for MATH 106 (Calculus II), sign up for MATH 205 (Linear Algebra) or MATH 206 (Multivariable Calculus).

 - Even if you do not have official credit, if you have a strong background in Calculus, we urge you to sign up for the next level after what you have completed.
 Successful completion of MATH 106 (Calculus II) fulfills any Bates requirements for MATH 105 (Calculus I).
 Successful completion of MATH 206 fulfills any Bates requirements for both MATH 105 (Calculus I) and MATH 106 (Calculus II).
 This includes the Bachelor of Science (B.S.) degree.